KosarAkbarshah/todolistJs/README.md

 Welcome to the Todo List Application!
 This project is a simple yet effective tool for managing your tasks and staying organized.
 Built with JavaScript, it offers a user-friendly interface for adding, removing, and marking tasks as complete.

-Features
+Features:
 Add new tasks📝
 Edit existing tasks-ˋˏ✄┈┈┈┈
 Mark tasks as complete🎯
 Delete tasks🧹🪣
 Add the tasks to the favorites❤️
-		Real-time and dynamic welcome headline˖⁺‧₊˚♡˚₊‧⁺˖
-		Responsive design for various devices📲
+Real-time and dynamic welcome headline˖⁺‧₊˚♡˚₊‧⁺˖ Responsive design for various devices📲

-Technologies Used

-		HTML </>
-	CSS🎨
-		JavaScript ｡🇯‌🇸‌

 License